 Tiptoe Through the Tulips – Over 70,000 of Them at the Festival of Tulips, American Village, Montevallo, AL

-Montevallo, Alabama, February 21, 2017 – Beginning February 25 and running through mid April (depending on bloom time) the American Village is debuting a new seasonal spring event – The Festival of Tulips.
+Montevallo, Alabama – Beginning February 25 and running through mid April (depending on bloom time) the American Village is debuting a new seasonal spring event – The Festival of Tulips.

 Stroll through over 70,000 blooming tulips with replicas of some of America’s most historic places as a backdrop.
 The American Village (3727 Highway 119, Montevallo, AL 35115) is a unique attraction in the heart of Alabama, situated on 183 acres of rolling pasture and wooded land in the small college city of Montevallo, about a half hour south of Birmingham, in Shelby County.
 Here visitors step onto the stage of American history and discover the power and drama of America’s journey for independence, liberty and self-government.